Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

-This article will show how you how to grow and care for this spectacular variety of tomato yourself.
+This article will show how you how to grow and care for this spectacular variety of tomatoes yourself, covering three major topics:

 Here are just a few tips for starting your own San Marzano tomato plant:

-- Start From Seeds—Though you can purchase young San Marzano plants from garden centers, growing your own from seed has much more to offer!
-Not only do you get to know the age of your tomato plant, you'll know exactly how and where it was grown.
-Timing and proper seedling care is important when it comes to maximizing yields.
+- Start From Seeds: Though you can purchase young San Marzano plants from garden centers, growing your own from seed has much more to offer!
+Not only do you get to know the age of your tomato plant, but you'll also know exactly how and where it was grown.
+Timing and proper seedling care are important when it comes to maximizing yields.
 Plant seeds indoors six to eight weeks before the date of the average last spring frost.